snapeuh/flexbox-presentation/README.md

 ## Presentation

 The presentation is available on Google Slides (read-only) : https://goo.gl/oD7xzY.
-It features comments so you know which examples are linked to the slide.
+It features comments so you know which examples are used in a slide.

 ## Examples